esovm/codegolf-submissions/README.md

 # codegolf-submissions

-**Note: I'm leaving PPCG, so no more submissions will be uploaded here.**
+**Note: I'm thinking on leaving PPCG, so no more submissions may be uploaded here.**

 My submissions on https://codegolf.stackexchange.com